osmosis-labs/beaker/docs/config/console.md

   * **`contract_namespace`** : bool

      >
-     > Set contract namespace in console context if set true.
+     > Put all contracts under `contract` namespace in console context if set true.
-     > All contracts will be available in console context if set false
+     > Otherwise, they will be available in global namespace
      >